yangshiteng/Data-Science-Learning-Path/python/Set Join.md

     print(x) # return {'cherry', 'banana'}
     print(y) # return {"google", "microsoft", "apple"}

-## difference() - eturn a new set, that contains only the elements that are NOT present in another set
+## difference() - return a new set, that contains only the elements that are NOT present in another set

     x = {"apple", "banana", "cherry"}
     y = {"google", "microsoft", "apple"}